 INDIANAPOLIS — A former Indianapolis police officer convicted of killing one motorcyclist and seriously injuring two others while driving drunk in his police cruiser lost his initial appeal Wednesday.

 The Indiana Court of Appeals upheld the convictions of David Bisard, who was found guilty in 2013 on nine counts of drunken driving, reckless homicide and criminal recklessness stemming from the 2010 crash.

-Bisard claimed a mistrial should have been declared after a juror conducted Internet research on the case and reported the findings to other jurors.
+Bisard's appeal claimed that Allen County Judge John Surbeck should have declared a mistrial after a juror conducted Internet research on the case and reported the findings to other jurors.
 That juror was excused.

 Bisard was sentenced to 16 years in prison, with three years suspended.

 The case was marked with turmoil from the beginning, and the trial was moved to Allen County because of extensive publicity in Indianapolis.
 Questions about city police officers' handling of the crash scene and the blood samples taken from Bisard stirred public distrust and led to disciplinary action against several high-ranking officers, including the demotion of the police chief.

 An attorney for Bisard did not immediately respond to a call seeking comment Wednesday.

 Marion County Prosecutor Terry Curry issued a statement, saying: "The only ultimate satisfaction that this decision delivers is that justice has been served on behalf of Eric Wells, Mary Mills, and Kurt Weekly," he said.

 All content copyright ©2015 Daily Journal, a division of Home News Enterprises unless otherwise noted.